mdagois/gca/README.md

 The Game Boy Printer Simulator referenced in the book is available in the [tools/printer](tools/printer) directory.
 Check the [README](tools/printer/README.md) file there to know more about the simulator.

+## Games

+Simple games are available in the [games](games) directory.
+Check the [README](games/README.md) file there for more details.

 ## Makefile for custom project

 A makefile is available in the [tools/build](tools/build) directory.
 It is meant to make it easy to build ROMs.
 It is used to build the [Printer Simulator](tools/printer).
 Please follow the instructions in the makefile file itself to know how to leverage it, and use the Printer Simulator [makefile](tools/printer/makefile) as a reference.

+A more complete build system, [GBBS](https://github.com/mdagois/gbtools/gbbs), is available in the [GB tools](https://github.com/mdagois/gbtools) repository.
+It is used to build the [games](games) in the repository.
+It handles dependencies, multiple projects and much more.
+Check it out to manage complex projects.

 ## Support